REQUIREMENT TO PLAY - PARENT RESPECT IN SPORT

-You only need to take the program once—it does not expire.
+You only are required to take the course once - it does not expire.

-- If you are registering a child for the first time but have taken the program for another child, add the child to your Respect in Sport account by way of their Child Management tab prior to registering them for the first time.
+If you are registering a child for the first time but have taken the course prior for another child, you do not take the course again.
+Log into the Respect In Sport website and add the new player to your existing account by way of the child management tab prior to registering them for the first time.

-Download instructions on how to complete Parent Respect in Sports and update your account.
-Link
+Instructions on how to complete the course and update your account

-More information is available on the OMHA website.
-Link
+More information regarding the Parent Respect in Sport program is available on the OMHA's website

 I have completed the Respect in Sport Activity Leader Program.
 Is this sufficient for satisfying the parent program as well?